MoinManiyar786/SUI-Project_dev_Alchemist/README.md

 node app.js
 ```

-This will start the application at `http://localhost:5173`.
-Open this URL in your web browser to view the application.

 ### Step 4: To run the project open a new terminal and run this command:
 ```bash
 npm run dev
 ```

-This will create an optimized version of the app in the `build` folder, ready to be deployed.
+This will start the application at `http://localhost:5173`.
+Open this URL in your web browser to view the application.

 ## Folder Structure